OlgaSergienko/OM5-analysis/README.md

 # OM5-analysis
-This is a collection of notebooks for analysis of OM5.
+This is a collection of notebooks for analysis of OM5 runs.